Extreme Job — Director & Cast: The People Behind Korea's Funniest Movie

 | 극한직업 (Extreme Job) | 2019 | Movie | Lead — 16.3M tickets |

-💡 Fun fact: In Moving (2023), Ryu Seung-ryong plays a man who runs a chicken shop — as his actual livelihood this time, not as cover.
-Korean audiences loved the callback to Extreme Job.
+💡 Fun fact: In Moving (2023), Ryu Seung-ryong plays a man who runs a fried chicken shop — as his real livelihood this time, not as cover.
+Korean audiences treated it as a deliberate callback to Extreme Job and loved it.

 👩 Lee Ha-nee (이하늬) — Detective Jang